MattFryer/Qlik-Web-Highlight/README.md

 To make it simple to add the Qlik Web Syntax Highlighter to your WordPress powered blog or website, a WordPress plugin is provided.
 Full details of how to download, install and use can be found on the [plugin's page on the WordPress.org website](https://wordpress.org/plugins/qlikview-syntax-highlighter/) and on [QlikViewAddict.com](http://www.qlikviewaddict.com/p/qlikview-wordpress-plugin.html).

-You may also be interesting in the [Qlik Sense WordPress plugin](https://wordpress.org/plugins/qlik-sense/) by Yianni.Ververis.
+You may also be interesting in the [Qlik Sense WordPress plugin](https://wordpress.org/plugins/qlik-sense/) by Yianni Ververis.

 ## Advanced Tips
 Below are a number of advanced tips and tricks for those with a good understanding of HTML and CSS.
 These are provided for information only and support for them is strictly limited.